I received a sample of the product for review purposes from Stencil Revolution. All opinions are my own.

 To begin, lay out some paper to protect your work surface.
 Then position your stencil on the board the way you want it.
 I opted for centered, but you may be going for an off center look.
 It’s your project, be bold!

-One of the first things I noticed about these stencils is the quality.
+One of the first things I noticed about the Stencil Revolution stencils is the quality.
 Even though the stencil is thin, it is durable.
-Even the more detailed parts of the stencil I would normally be worried about breaking felt like they would stand up to multiple uses and washes.
+The small details of the stencil, where I would normally be worried about a break, felt sturdy.

-As I set up my supplies to get started on the project, Arthur decided he wanted to help.
+Arthur decided he wanted to help while I was setting up.
 This is where I place the pet warning.
 If you have a curiously helpful cat or other pet, make sure you shut the door.
-Spilled paint and pet foot prints through your project probably isn’t want you want.
-Not to mention the potential for pet hair to get stuck in the paint as it dries.
+Spilled paint and pet footprints through your project probably aren’t want you want.

-I wasn’t impressed with the stencil brushes I had on hand.
-The bristles were shedding, and while the bigger brushes had a decent flexibility for stenciling, the smaller of the brushes ended up being quite stiff which made it harder to stencil well.
-It also seemed as though the bristles on each brush were different lengths, which also made putting the paint down difficult.
+The stencil brushes I had on hand weren’t the best quality.
+The bristles were shedding, and while the bigger brushes had a decent flexibility for stenciling, the smaller of the brushes ended up being quite stiff.
+Varying length of bristles also posed problems for this project.
 Before my next project I’ll be researching more and investing in some better quality brushes.

 One thing I wasn’t sure about was the best way to hold my stencil in place.
 Ultimately I had two options, tape down the edges or use spray adhesive.
 As I mentioned at the beginning, I’m out of practice on stenciling, so I found myself in a conundrum.
 If I use a removable spray adhesive it will help keep the small detailed parts of the stencil down, however I run into the problem of the glue leaving residue visible on the project.
-Since it’s a porous surface I was worried it would be difficult to wipe the glue off.
 With artist paint tape I could hold down the edges of the stencil without worrying about residue, however because the details of the stencil are thinner lines I wouldn’t be able to tape down the details in the center.

 I opted for tape on this project.
 I wasn’t completely thrilled with the results, but that was completely because of user error.
 I’ll show you what I mean a little later.